ampproject/amphtml/ads/README.md

   location is actually correct (So rogue pages cannot claim they represent an origin they do not actually represent).
 - `window.context.pageViewId` contains a relatively low entropy id that is the same for all ads shown on a page.
 - `window.context.referrer` contains the origin of the referrer value of the primary document if available.
+  - `document.referrer` will typically contain the URL of the primary document.
+This may change in the future (See window.context.location for a more reliable method).
 - `window.context.sourceUrl` contains the source URL of the original AMP document.
 See details [here](../spec/amp-var-substitutions.md#source-url).
 - `window.context.startTime` contains the time at which processing of the amp-ad element started.